mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 No paid partnerships.

 Developed by Matti Vesala in collaboration with ChatGPT Business 5 and 5.1.
-ChatGPT was used in the project as a sparring partner to discuss ideas.
-ChatGPT was also my personal trainer in C/C++ and helped me to generate source code skeletons based on refined ideas.
-ChatGPT also assisted me in testing and debugging.
+ChatGPT was used as sparring partner to discuss ideas and to generate source code skeletons based on validated ideas.
+ChatGPT was also my personal trainer in C/C++ helping me to get into speed again.
 Some mathematical stuff and other functions beyond my skills were provided by ChatGPT.
 I have no clue whatsover how it generates source code.
 Thus, any similarities to any other source code out there, done by other people or organizations, is pure coincidence from my side.